truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/EnclosureScreensSCALE.md

 * **Show Status** that shows healthy disks in the system and a status indicator color legend.

 ### Disk Image Screens
-Click on a drive image to display a screen with information that drive.
+Click on a drive image to display a screen with information for that drive.
 Disk drive information includes the system pool, disk status, hardware details, and stats for the drive.

 **Identify Drive** on disk detail screens turns on the LED indicator located on a physical drive bay in the system server.
 This helps to identify the physical drive bay that corresponds to the SCALE identification number for that drive.
 Select the drive on the image and then click **Identify Drive**.
 Go to the location of the system server to locate the drive bay with the LED indication turned on then check the drive location on the **View Enclosure** screen.

 {{< hint type=note >}}
-The disk image for the Mini-R and R30 systems does not include the **Identify Drive** option as they have all flash drives that do not support this function.
+TrueNAS Mini and R30 systems does not include the **IDENTIFY DRIVE** function.
 {{< /hint >}}

 ### Mini Enclosure Screen Example